Six-year itch

 Thomas Jefferson is the only two-term president in American history whose party gained seats in both houses in the sixth year of his presidency.

 The six-year itch, according to political scientists, is the pattern which takes place during a U.S. president's sixth year in office.
 This year is characterized by the nation's disgruntled attitude towards the president and their political party.
 During this time, there is a midterm election and the incumbent president's party usually loses a significant number of seats in Congress.

 The term is derived from the phrase "seven-year itch", referring to a supposed pattern that relationships often sour after seven years of marriage, and the 1955 film of the same name.
 One of the earliest uses of the term in politics was by Republican strategist Kevin Phillips in a nationally syndicated 1973 column which looked ahead to the 1974 midterms.

 History

 Pre-Reconstruction

 Prior to Reconstruction, the six-year itch saw the president's party gain seats in one house, while losing seats in the other house.
 Presidents before Reconstruction whose party had this occur:

+Democratic-Republican Thomas Jefferson was the only two-term president before Reconstruction not to have this occur.
+In 1806, his party gained 2 seats in the House and gained 1 seat in the Senate.